-The legislation does not specify a time by which the brief of evidence should be served by police [s.61(1) of the Criminal Procedure Act 1986] ("the CPA").
+The legislation does not specify a time by which the brief of evidence should be served by police [s.61(1)].
 For complex matters, it may take considerable time for police to complete their investigations so that the brief of evidence is complete and ready to be served, which is a necessary step if negotiations are to be meaningful and if the accused is to have time to consider his or her position.
 Although it is in the accused's interest that a brief be complete in the sense of containing pro-defence as well as pro-prosecution evidence, the instructions to encourage more time for that to occur may be difficult to obtain if the accused is bail refused or subject to onerous bail conditions, either of which are often the case with complex (serious) matters.

-Section 70(3)(a) of the CPA recognises that a purpose of the case conference is: "to facilitate the provision of additional material or other information which may be reasonably necessary to enable the accused person to determine whether or not to plead guilty to 1 or more offences."
+Section 70(3)(a) recognises that a purpose of the case conference is: "to facilitate the provision of additional material or other information which may be reasonably necessary to enable the accused person to determine whether or not to plead guilty to 1 or more offences."
 This provision may be relied upon when requesting further material from police and/or the DPP.
 If that approach fails, although the Magistrate's role is supervisory, it is arguably within the supervisory functions of the Magistrate's role to accede to an application for a direction to the same effect.
 Failing that, a subpoena would be appropriate.
-If that fails and it is necessary to consider an appeal from the Local Court, some assistance may be derived from a paper by (then) NSW Crown Advocate Natalie Adams SC, titled "Appeals from the Local Court to the Supreme Court" delivered at the Public Defenders annual conference in 2015, which is available from the Public Defenders Website.36
+If that fails and it is necessary to consider an appeal from the Local Court, some assistance may be derived from a paper by (then) NSW Crown Advocate Natalie Adams SC, titled "Appeals from the Local Court to the Supreme Court", at our annual conference in 2015, which is available from the Public Defenders Website.